 How to Know if Feedback Items Are Essential or Optional

-Any time you learn that your story has problems, you’ll want to do one of two things:
+It's likely that any time you learn that your story has problems, you'll want to do one of two things:

 - Fix all of it immediately.